typesupply/opentype-cookbook/readme.md

     Hello > [lookup: letters] > Hello (with ello in .sc) Hello (with ello in .sc) > [lookup: numbers] > Hello (with ello in .sc)

 Within each lookup, things are a little different.
 The glyph run is passed one glyph at a time from beginning to end over each rule within the lookup.
-If a rule transforms the passed glyph, the following rules are skipped for the passed glyph.
-The next glyph is then passed through the lookup.
+If a rule transforms the current glyph, the following rules are skipped for the current glyph.
+The next glyph is then current through the lookup.
 That's complex, so let's look at it with our example:

     (this will be an illustration)
     H ello > [replace a with A.sc] > H ello